Life Lines

 Full Thickness (3rd Degree Burns)

-The old saying "burnt to the bone" this is a severe deep burns, nerves are destroyed and there is very high risk of infection.
+The old saying "burnt to the bone" refers a severe, deep burns, nerves are destroyed, and there is a very high risk of infection.

 This burn is caused by: